How to Pay for a Private-Party Car

 PrivateAuto Pay allows you to pay cash—digitally.
 Actual dollars from your account to the seller’s, instantly.

 No security worries, no counterfeit concerns, no transfer fees, and no limitations on transaction size.
-Just a few taps and you can pay up to seven figures instantly and securely.
+A few taps on your phone screen sends any amount instantly and securely.

 PrivateAuto Pay keeps what's best about cash and pairs it with 21st century convenience and security.
 Out with stacks of grubby bills, in with smooth digital payments.